 |Vanguard and Fidelity Fees|

 Fees are important to consider when picking a brokerage firm to open an account with.
 You’ll want to make sure that the fees are fair and within your budget, as an overbearing fee structure will have a large negative effect on your portfolio.

 A commission-lowering wave has struck brokerage firms over the last couple years, and Fidelity and Vanguard have both followed suit.
 To trade stocks, ETFs, options and most mutual funds, clients of both firms will avoid commissions altogether.
 Options at Vanguard come with a minimal $1 contract fee, while Fidelity charges an even lower $0.65 contract fee.
 There are also some transaction fee mutual funds that can incur costs, with Fidelity and Vanguard charging $49.95 and $20 for them, respectively.

 For bonds, Fidelity’s commission is cheaper at $1, as well as a $19.95 fee if you initiate a broker-assisted transaction.
-Vanguard unfortunately doesn’t offer new issue bonds.
+Vanguard unfortunately doesn’t offer new issue bonds at time of writing.
 However, its secondary market bonds come with a higher $25 broker-assisted fee.

 Vanguard’s funds lower the expenses that ETFs charge to around 0.10%, which equates to about $10 per $10,000 invested.
 But with actively traded funds, investors may see expense ratios as high as 0.19%.
 Fidelity mutual fund costs can vary, but they often have expense ratios that are higher, especially for active funds.
 It’s no surprise that Vanguard is cheaper here, as the firm offers many of its own funds to clients.